Daniel-Liu-c0deb0t/block-aligner/README.md

 ## Install
 This library can be used on both stable and nightly Rust channels.
 The nightly channel is needed for running tests and benchmarks.
+Additionally, the tests and benchmarks need to run on Linux or MacOS.

 To use this as a crate in your Rust project, add the following to your `Cargo.toml`:
 ```